 You are warmly welcome attend at any time in pregnancy.
 Many women start around 15 weeks, and most attend right up until their baby arrives.

-There is time to chat and drink tea at the end, if you are able to stay this often goes on until around 7pm!
 Many women have met their baby- buddies at the class and this can be such a valuable source of support and company.

 You can book a taster for £9, then you buy a 6 class pass for £54 which you can use over 8 weeks or less.
 If you know you are going to be unable to make a date as you will be on holiday for example, I will book this date off for you and extend your 6 class period over more weeks so you still have some flexibility.

 FAQs: (Frequently asked questions)

 Q: I’m not very flexible/not very fit/ I am overweight/ I have back problems/I have Pelvic Girdle pain/ other.. , does this matter?

 A: I will go through a health questionnaire with you before class and can discuss adaptions to some of the practices if necessary (for example for pelvic girdle pain).
 Everybody is welcome and yoga is adaptable to all; you will be able to join in at your own pace.

 Q: I have never done yoga before, is that ok?